 - Unreal Tan Eraser Gel This can be used for exfoliating before a tan or for helping to fade or remove an old sunless tan.
 You do have to follow the instructions and there is a 10-15 minute wait time with the product on your skin.
 One of the recommended uses is to help remove the pro level tans for bodybuilders and professional dancers.
 I know a few ladies and gents that would love to have this on hand after a competition.

-Posts may contain affiliate links.
-If you purchase a product through an affiliate link, your cost will be the same but SunSpray by Kathryn will automatically receive a small commission.
-As a small business owner I can’t stock all the amazing products are available in the world of sunless tanning but I can give you my professional opinion.
-Your support is greatly appreciated and helps me spread my message of skin safety!
+As a small business owner I can’t stock all the amazing products that are available in the world of sunless tanning but I can give you my professional opinion.
+Shopping through my links is greatly appreciated and helps me continue to spread my message of skin safety!